Vietnam locates in the intrinsic region of the Northern Hemisphere, so the influence of wind in the Northern Hemisphere operates year-round.

 After that, this air mass crosses the Truong Son range, causing a dry and hot effect in the coastal plains in the Central and the South of the Northwest region.

-Due to the low pressure in the North, this atmosphere mass moves from Southeast to the North, creating the Southeast monsoon happening in the summer in North Vietnam.
+Due to the low pressure in the North, this atmosphere mass moves from Southeast to the North, creating lot of rain happening in the late summer in North Vietnam.

 The results of the monsoon seasons in Vietnam cause:

 - Creation of climatic seasons: The North has cold winter with little rainfall and hot summer with humid and rainy.
 And, in the South, there are two distinct rainy and dry seasons.